Conditions

 Risk Factors

 People of all ages and backgrounds can experience cardiomyopathy, however certain forms of the disease can be more prevalent in certain groups.
-For example, dilated cardiomyopathy is more common in African Americans than Whites and more common in men than women.
+For example, dilated cardiomyopathy is more common in African Americans than Whites and more common in men than women according to the Centers for Disease Control and Prevention.

 Additional major risk factors for cardiomyopathy include: